What is Swift?

 Like many treatments for skin lesions, some minor discomfort may be experienced.
-Before treatment your podiatrist or dermatologist may decide to reduce the lesion with a blade.
+Before treatment your podiatrist may decide to reduce the lesion with a blade.
 Pain levels vary from person to person but most people undergoing Swift liken it to a pain similar to an injection or a scratch, lasting 2 - 3 seconds then quickly subsiding.

 When can I do after treatment?

 In some cases the treated area may feel sore but will not prevent you undertaking normal daily activities.

 How many treatments will I need?

 This is dependent on how you respond to treatment.
 In some cases, you may need more than one treatment (these can be from 14 days to over a month apart depending on the response).
 Your podiatrist will be able to discuss this with you.

 What are the possible side effects?